silviot/edx-platform-wiki/Hackathon-Seven:-The-Voorhees-Special.md

 Steve   | Group Project Assessments | Allow a group of students to collaborate on a single project, submit it for review, then grade peer groups |
 AndyA | [[XBlock Admin Views|xblock-admin-views]] | Support global/course-scoped admin pages for xblocks (for Studio, but would love help with Instructor Dashboard integration) |
 Gabe | Hive Data Pipeline | Load all event data (and maybe some other sources) in to hive tables to experiment with and run adhoc queries against. |
+Jarv | Packages for open-edx installations | Install edX without having to go out to pypi, github, with a package for every role.
+How about `apt-get install edx`?